-The Board has adopted policies to limit the disclosure of confidential portfolio holdings information and to ensure equal access to such information, except in certain circumstances as approved by the Board.
+The Trust's Board has adopted policies to limit the disclosure of confidential portfolio holdings information and to ensure equal access to such information, except in certain circumstances as approved by the Board.
 These policies are summarized below.
-Generally, portfolio holdings information will not be posted until it is first posted on the Funds' website at im.natixis.com.
+Generally, portfolio holdings information will not be posted until it is first posted on the Fund's website at im.natixis.com.
 Generally, full portfolio holdings information will not be posted until it is aged for at least 30 days.
-A list of the Funds' top 10 holdings will generally be available on a monthly basis within 7 business days after month-end.
-Any holdings information that is released must clearly indicate the date of the information, and must state that due to active management, the Funds may or may not still invest in the securities listed.
+A list of the Fund's top 10 holdings will generally be available on a monthly basis within 30 business days after month-end.
+Any holdings information that is released must clearly indicate the date of the information, and must state that due to active management, the Fund may or may not still invest in the securities listed.
 Portfolio characteristics, such as industry/sector breakdown, current yield, quality breakdown, duration, average price-earnings ratio and other similar information may be provided on a current basis.
 However, portfolio characteristics do not include references to specific portfolio holdings.

-The Board has approved exceptions to the general policy on the sharing of portfolio holdings information as in the best interests of the Funds:
+The Board has approved exceptions to the general policy on the sharing of portfolio holdings information as in the best interests of the Fund:

-- (1) Disclosure of portfolio holdings posted on the Funds' website, provided that information is shared no sooner than the next day following the day on which the information is posted; - (2) Disclosure to firms offering industry-wide services, provided that the firm has agreed in writing to maintain the confidentiality of the Funds' portfolio holdings.
-Entities that receive information pursuant to this exception include Lipper (monthly disclosure of full portfolio holdings, provided 6 days after month-end); - (3) Disclosure (subject to a written confidentiality provision) to Broadridge Financial Solutions, Inc. as part of the proxy voting recordkeeping services provided to the Funds, and to Institutional Shareholder Services Inc. ("ISS") as part of the proxy voting administration and research services provided to Harris Associates and Loomis Sayles (votable portfolio holdings of issuers as of record date for shareholder meetings); - (4) Disclosure to employees of the Adviser (and the Adviser's participating affiliates, if any), Subadvisers, principal underwriter, administrator, custodian, financial printer, fund accounting agent, independent registered public accounting firm, fund counsel and Independent Trustees' counsel, as well as to broker-dealers executing and third-party firms analyzing the trading costs of portfolio transactions for the Fund, provided that such disclosure is made for bona fide business purposes; - (5) Disclosure to Natixis Investment Managers, LLC, either (i) in its capacity as the seed capital investor of the Funds in order to satisfy certain reporting obligations to its parent company or (ii) for its own risk management purposes; in the first scenario, Natixis Investment Managers, LLC agrees to maintain its seed capital invested in the Funds for a set period and does not effect a redemption of Fund shares while in possession of information that is not publicly available to other investors in the Fund; and - (6) Other disclosures made for non-investment purposes, but only if approved in writing in advance by an officer of the Funds.
+- (1) Disclosure of portfolio holdings posted on the Fund's website, provided that information is shared no sooner than the next day following the day on which the information is posted; - (2) Disclosure to firms offering industry-wide services, provided that the firm has agreed in writing to maintain the confidentiality of the Fund's portfolio holdings.
+Entities that receive information pursuant to this exception include Lipper (monthly disclosure of full portfolio holdings, provided 6 days after month-end); - (3) Disclosure (subject to a written confidentiality provision) to Broadridge Financial Solutions, Inc. as part of the proxy voting recordkeeping services provided to the Fund, and to Glass Lewis & Co., LLC as part of the proxy voting research services provided to the adviser; - (4) Disclosure to employees of the Fund's adviser (and the adviser's participating affiliates, if any), principal underwriter, administrator, custodian, financial printer, fund accounting agent and independent registered public accounting firm, fund counsel and Independent Trustees' counsel, as well as to broker-dealers executing and third-party firms analyzing the trading costs of portfolio transactions for the Fund, provided that such disclosure is made for bona fide business purposes; - (5) Disclosure to Natixis Investment Managers, LLC ("Natixis"), either (i) in its capacity as the seed capital investor of the Fund in order to satisfy certain reporting obligations to its parent company or (ii) for its own risk management purposes; in the first scenario, Natixis agrees to maintain its seed capital invested in the Fund for a set period and does not effect a redemption of Fund shares while in possession of information that is not publicly available to other investors in the Fund; and - (6) Other disclosures made for non-investment purposes, but only if approved in writing in advance by an officer of the Fund.
 Such exceptions will be reported to the Board.

-With respect to items (2) through (5) above, disclosure is made pursuant to procedures that have been approved by the Board, and may be made by employees of the Adviser, Subadvisers, administrator or custodian.
+With respect to items (2) through (5) above, disclosure is made pursuant to procedures that have been approved by the Board, and may be made by employees of the adviser, administrator or custodian.
 With respect to (6) above, approval will be granted only when the officer determines that the Fund has a legitimate business reason for sharing the portfolio holdings information and the recipients are subject to a duty of confidentiality, including a duty not to trade on the information.